They’re a tool that’s open to hiring teams of any shape or size, and in this post we give you everything you need to get started.

 Score sheets can also result in too much emphasis on skills and qualifications.
 This could lead to hiring someone with a poor work ethic or who just won’t gel with your team.
 Make sure soft skills form part of the evaluation criteria.

 Try to ask open-ended questions that don’t solicit a “yes/no” answer, and that also allow you to evaluate candidates against score sheet criteria.
+Ask follow up questions related to any areas of concern you want to learn more about.

-When interviewers are pre-occupied with reading and filling in score sheets it’s easy to forget about body language – maintaining eye contact and drawing out further information from the candidate are a vital part of building a relationship with them.
+When interviewers are pre-occupied with reading and filling in score sheets it’s easy to forget about body language – maintaining eye contact and drawing out relevant information from the candidate are a vital part of building a relationship with them.

 Without this, it’s difficult to get a sense of who they are as a person – a critical part of the interview process.